-Castle Green has a pool, studio, one, and two-bedroom condo options and is also close to the highway.
+Castle Green which has a pool, studio, one, and two bedroom condo options and is also close to the highway.

 Edgewood Village is a smaller condo complex with one and two bedrooms also close to the highway.

-Pilgrim Trail which also has a pool and mostly two-bedroom condos with a few one-bedroom ones is the closest to the Marshfield Center with quite a bit of shopping, the library, playground, and skate park.
+Pilgrim Trail has a pool, one and two bedroom condos and is the closest to the Marshfield Center.
+There is access to shopping, the library, playground and skate park.

-875 Ocean St. Condos is a mid-rise building offering studio and one-bedroom condo units within walking distance to the beach and the Esplanade.
+875 Ocean St. Condos is a mid rise building offering studio and one bedroom condo units with a beach just minutes away and the Esplanade.

-Marshfield also has several 55+ communities throughout the town.
+Marshfield also has several 55+ communities throughout town.
 They are all attached single-family homes with 2-3 bedrooms and a 1-2 car garage.
-They are mostly one-level living, but many have a 2nd story for guests or an office, and most have basements for storage or additional living space.
-The newest development is at Highland Green, which is close to shopping, the Boys and Girls Club, Furnace Brook Middle School, and Marshfield High School, as well as the soon-to-be-completed dog park.
+They are mostly one level living, but many have a 2nd story for guests or an office, and most have basements for storage or additional living space.
+The newest development is at Highland Green, which is close to shopping, the Boys and Girls Club, Furnace Brook Middle School and Marshfield High School, as well as the soon to be completed dog park.
 Pudding Hill and The Seasons are close to the same area.
 Spyglass Landing and Peregrine Woods are located closer to the beaches in a more private setting.

-If condos, townhomes, or 55+ communities are not what you are looking for, Marshfield offers a plethora of homes across all 8 of its Villages!
-Everything from beach cottages to oceanfront compounds in Fieldston, Ocean Bluff, Rexhame, Brant Rock or Green Harbor, or more traditional neighborhoods in the Marshfield Center or North Marshfield with Colonial, Cape, Split-Level, and some Contemporary style homes.
-You are sure to find what you are looking for!
+If condos, townhomes or 55+ communities are not what you are looking for, Marshfield offers a plethora of homes across all 8 of it’s Villages!
+Everything from beach cottages to ocean front compounds in Fieldston, Ocean Bluff, Rexhame, Brant Rock or Green Harbor, or more traditional neighborhoods in the Marshfield Center or North Marshfield with Colonial, Cape, Split-Level and some Contemporary style homes.
+With so many options you are sure to find what you are looking for!

 If you would like more information on any of these Marshfield real estate listings, just click on a property to access the full details.
 From there, you can request more information or schedule a tour.
 And we'd be happy to provide you with disclosures, past sales history, dates and prices of properties which have recently sold nearby, and more, so just let us know how we can help!